 - a.
 The maximum depth of ponding at high points shall be 6 inches above top of curb. - b.
 The maximum depth of ponding at low points shall be 18 inches above top of curb. - c.
-Provide a minimum 20-foot easement to accommodate sheet flow that is routed between lots or across reserve tracts in accordance with Section 5.07.C.
+Refer to Artcile 5.2.04.E.3 for easement requirements for sheet flow.
 Fence lines and other improvements shall not be constructed on or across dedicated drainage easements. - d.
 A drawing(s) shall be provided to delineate extreme event flow direction through a Development and how this flow is discharged to the primary drainage outlet.